raamcosta/compose-destinations/README.md

 @Composable
 fun HomeScreen(
    navigator: DestinationsNavigator
-   // OR navigator: NavController if you prefer, in which case there's a navigate extension function ) {
+   // OR navigator: NavController if you prefer, in which case you can use `navigate` extension function ) {
    /*...*/
    navigator.navigate(ProfileScreenDestination(id = 7, groupName = "Kotlin programmers"))